-The subject building contains 17,450 square feet, including approximately 6,100 square feet of basement space.
-Originally constructed between 1909 and 1911, the Great Hall addition was constructed on the northwest portion of the structure in 1997.
-The basement level contains a catering kitchen, mechanical and electrical equipment and storage areas.
-The first floor contains restrooms, gallery spaces, a great hall, butlers' pantry, a library, storage rooms, and other support spaces.
-The second level contains several galleries, restrooms, and storage areas.
-The third level contains administrative offices and storage areas.
+The subject building contains 19,394 square feet, including approximately 5,994 square feet of basement space.
+Constructed in 1923, there have not been any significant renovations since original construction.
+The first floor contains the administrative offices, restrooms, gallery spaces, a great hall, kitchen, butlers' pantry, a library, storage rooms and other support spaces.
+The second level contains a caretaker's office, a curator's office, several galleries, restrooms and several storage areas.
+The basement level contains a garage area, the majority of the mechanical and electrical equipment and piping distribution.
+The courtyard on the west side of the residence features covered promenades, and there is a second-floor covered promenade overlooking the courtyard.
+The east side of the residence features a terrace which is covered at its north and south ends by second-level sleeping porches with balconies.
+The improvements are adequate for their current use as a cultural institution.

-The improvements are adequate for their current use as a cultural institution or for higher-end office space, but significant renovation would be required for conversion to an alternate use such as single-or multi-family residential that would require upgrades to modern residential, structural, safety and mechanical systems codes.
 While the building interior is in overall fair to good condition, there are significant items of deferred maintenance that a buyer of the subject property would reasonably plan on addressing to stabilize the structure and prevent further deterioration.

 While the site and improvements support minimal on-site parking, there is proximate street and private parking available.
-Though not ideal, the Lower East side neighborhood is densely-developed, and properties with minimal on-site parking are not uncommon.
-The minimal parking is considered a more negative attribute for residential use as higher-end residential properties typically include on-site multi-vehicle garage parking.
+Though not ideal, the neighborhood is densely-developed, and properties with minimal on-site parking are not uncommon.